theodds/SoftBART/README.md

 install_github("theodds/SoftBART")
 ```

-Note that if you are on OSX, you may need to first run the following commands from the terminal:
+Note that if you are on OSX, you may need to first run the following
+commands from the
+    terminal:

     curl -O http://r.research.att.com/libs/gfortran-4.8.2-darwin13.tar.bz2
     sudo tar fvxz gfortran-4.8.2-darwin13.tar.bz2 -C /

 ### Usage

-The package is designed to mirror the functionality of the `BayesTree` package.
-The function `softbart` is the primary function, and is used in essentially the same manner as the `bart` function in `BayesTree`.
+The package is designed to mirror the functionality of the `BayesTree`
+package.
+The function `softbart` is the primary function, and is used in
+essentially the same manner as the `bart` function in `BayesTree`.

-The following is a minimal example on "Friedman's example":
+The following is a minimal example on “Friedman’s example”:

 ``` r
 ## Load library